ylchen07/atlassian-mcp/README.md

 ## CI/CD

-A `.gitlab-ci.yml` file is included for linting, testing, and building in GitLab pipelines.
+GitHub Actions (`.github/workflows/ci.yml`) runs lint and test jobs on pushes and pull requests.
+A legacy `.gitlab-ci.yml` remains for teams still executing the pipeline in GitLab.

 ## License